thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

         gem 'puma'

-7. Save and exit your Gemfile and bundle it by entering:
+7. Save and exit your Gemfile and bundle it:

         bundle

-8. You can add a secret to the environment by running rake secret.
-Enter the command:
+8. You can add a secret to the environment by running rake secret:

         rake secret

-9. Now, copy the secret and add it to the .rbenv-vars file by entering:
+9. Now, copy the secret and add it to the .rbenv-vars file:

         vim .rbenv-vars

-    and then, paste in your secret by entering:
+    and then, paste in your secret:

         SECRET_KEY_BASE=7ecb33b12412...

     {:.note }
     >
-    >You can view your rbenv vars by entering:
+    >You can view your rbenv vars:
     >
     >       rbenv vars